10 Effective Ways To Combat A Sedentary Lifestyle

 7. Be Active Outside of Work

-Avoid sitting at the couch at home watching tv or playing video games.
+Do not just go home and fall on the bed like a sloth.
+Avoid sitting on the couch at home watching television or playing video games.
 Go to a gym and work out, go for an evening walk, or do anything that limits your sitting duration.

 8. Change your Commute